 What: Wedding season has begun and as the flowers are ordered and the menu finalized, another important aspect of a successful wedding plan should also include a look at the couple’s soon-to-be tax situation.
 Wolters Kluwer takes a look at tax implications for marriages, including same-sex marriages, which to more and more states, are becoming defined as simply ‘marriage.’
 This definition also holds true in regards to tax law.

 Why: Depending upon several factors, including the incomes of the two spouses and their deductible expenses, their federal taxes may go up or go down upon marriage.
+So, it is important to understand both of your financial situations before you start this next chapter in your lives.
+Enlisting the help of places similar to TaxLawCanada can help you to navigate the tax process so you are able to determine who has what, and how it could affect your financial situation in the long run.
 The happy couple can also take a few steps to plan ahead to make their financial relationship a happy and successful one.

 - Further tax changes are currently being considered in Congress for same-sex marriages

 - State tax filing rules for same-sex couples vary and depend upon whether they are legally married, in civil unions or in registered domestic partnerships

 - Marriage may make it easier to fund or qualify for a deduction on an IRA

 - Marriage creates different tax reporting requirements in Community Property states